 Allison Crowe, a friend of Young’s, has since produced and released a song titled “Lisa’s Song” in memory of Young.

-Hulley, the last person to hear from Young, passed away on March 25, 2018.
-While walking along British Columbia Highway 19A with a 27-year-old female friend at 1:00 A.M., he stepped into the northbound lane to retrieve something he had dropped, only to be struck by a car.
-He was pronounced dead at 6:15 A.M. the same day.
-Although the 62-year-old female driver was driving at least ten kilometers under the speed limit, she was unable to avoid him, due to the lack of reflective clothing.
+Hulley, the last person to hear from Young, died on March 25, 2018.
+While walking along British Columbia Highway 19A with a 27-year-old female friend at 1:00 a.m., he stepped into the northbound lane to retrieve something he had dropped, only to be struck by a car.
+He was pronounced dead at 6:15 a.m. the same day.
+Although the 62-year-old female driver was driving at least ten kilometres under the speed limit, she was unable to avoid him, due to the lack of reflective clothing.
 He was 38-years-old at the time of his death.

 In recent years several popular podcasts have published episodes about Young’s case, including Casefile (2016), Island Crime (2020), Stolen Sisters (2020), Podcast by Proxy (2021), True North True Crime (2021), Crimelines (2021), Vancouver True Crime (2021) and Grisly Grapes (2022).

 In May 2020, Where Is Lisa? an 8-episode season true-crime podcast about Lisa Marie Young’s case was published.
 Lisa’s story was the first season of a series entitled Island Crime by journalist Laura Palmer.

 In March 2021, Nanaimo Mayor Leonard Krog officially proclaimed June 26 as “Justice for Lisa Marie Young Day” and June 30 as “Lights on for Lisa” when people are encouraged to participate by leaving porch lights on to recognize Young’s disappearance.